Samsung/tizen-docs/docs/application/design/wearable/best-practice/remember-gear-always-on-users-wrist.md

 -   **Samsung Health**

-    Samsung Health monitors the user’s fitness and activity using the the Gear's built-in sensors.
+    Samsung Health monitors the user's fitness and activity using the the Gear's built-in sensors.
 It sends an alert to move when the user has been inactive for too long.

     ![](media/1-200x200.png) ![](media/2-1-200x200.png) ![](media/3-200x200.png)
-    *Users can monitor their health with the Gear’s built-in sensors.*
+    *Users can monitor their health with the Gear's built-in sensors.*

 -   **Uber**